 Update December 2018: My husband and I checked our expiration date on our emergency kits and need to replace some of the packaged food.
 In the meantime, we’ve gathered many of the items that are important to us and put them in one place in the garage, tagging them with blue tape.

-Items in our home that we use every day are no longer in different areas, we’ve grouped them in order to grab and go.
+Items in our home that we use every day are no longer in different areas, we’ve grouped them to grab and go.

 DISCLAIMER: This article is the opinion of Susie Glennan and The Busy Woman.
 We are not professionals or experts in the area of emergency preparedness.
 This is in no way a full or complete list.
 You should read your local Government website or contact them if you want professional information for your area.